ThinkPad X1 series: X1 Carbon (5th Gen)

 In January 2017 at the Consumer Electronics Show (CES), Lenovo presented their fifth generation X1 Carbon, 1.14 kg weight, which delivers up to 15.5 hours of battery life starting at $1,329.
 A silver version was also introduced.

+This is the first generation of X1 Carbon to include USB-C ports.

 Recall

 The ThinkPad X1 Carbon 5th Generation laptops built before 2017-11-01 were recalled after reports that a screw left in the laptop during manufacturing could damage one of the lithium batteries causing one of the cells to short out, leading to rapid overheating and failure.
 83,500 of the laptops had been sold in the US and Canada before the recall.

 X1 Yoga (2nd Gen)

 Changes from previous X1 Yoga includes the use of 7th generation Intel Core i ('Kaby Lake') processors, addition of Thunderbolt 3 ports, USB-C connector for power adapter, 'wave' style keyboard featuring matte finish on the keyboard.

 X1 Tablet (2nd Gen)

 The X1 Tablet 2nd Gen was a refresh of the first Gen. With newer 7th gen core i/m series processors, updated integrated graphics and refreshed internal Wifi/Bluetooth module.
 Externally, the device fits dimensionally with accessories made for the first gen, including Onelink+ modules, keyboards, screen protectors, and cases.